 Mentorship builds capabilities.
 The goal is a student who can work independently, not one who depends on the mentor for every decision.

 Faculty teach discipline-specific skills: research design, writing conventions, data analysis, lab techniques.
 They also model professional behaviors.
-Students learn how to communicate with colleagues, manage time, respond to criticism, and present findings by watching their mentors do these things.
+Students learn how to communicate with colleagues, manage time, respond to criticism, and present findings by watching their mentors work.

 Many students feel intimidated by the word "independent."
-They are unsure of their instincts and hesitant to proceed without explicit permission.
-Faculty who work with undergraduates report that helping students trust themselves is one of their most important functions.
+They're unsure of their instincts and hesitant to proceed without explicit permission.
+Helping students trust themselves is one of the most important functions a mentor performs.

 The mentor's job is to make themselves progressively less necessary.
 Early in the project, they may provide detailed guidance.
 As the student demonstrates competence, oversight decreases.
 The mentor resists the temptation to spoonfeed, which stunts development.

-Students should own their decisions.
-When they ask "what should I do?" the mentor's response should often be "what do you think you should do, and why?"
+When students ask "what should I do?" the mentor's response should often be "what do you think you should do, and why?"

 Sharing your own failures helps here.
 Students need to know that accomplished researchers also struggled, made mistakes, and recovered.